piotr-yuxuan/rain-tree-sketch/README.md

 Help and contribution are the most welcomed!
 ============================================

-Please just feel free to issue a pull request.
+Please just feel free to issue a pull request or send me a message.
 I will review any help with great consideration.
 First of all: thank you for reading this and being willing to help :-)

 About Toru Takemitsu
 ====================